finbourne/lusid-sdk-java-preview/sdk/docs/CalendarsApi.md

 # **getDates**
 > ResourceListOfCalendarDate getDates(scope, code, fromEffectiveAt, toEffectiveAt, asAt, idFilter)

-[BETA] GetDates: Get dates for a specific calendar
+[BETA] Get dates for a specific calendar

 Get dates from a specific calendar within a specific window of effective time, at a point in AsAt time.
 Providing an id filter can further refine the results.